Skip navigation

 Liens – Storage or Mechanic

 When a motor vehicle owner fails to pay for storage or mechanic service costs, the service provider, as a lienholder, may attempt to recover costs by foreclosing on the lien.
-The lienholder may then recover costs by holding a public sale of the motor vehicle.
+The lienholder may then recover costs by holding a public sale or auction of the motor vehicle, as provided by Occupations Code Chapter 2303 and Property Code Chapter 70.
+The tax consequences of purchasing a foreclosed motor vehicle depends on who purchases the vehicle, as outlined below.

 Purchase of a Foreclosed Motor Vehicle